KazaiMazai/Puredux/Docs/PureduxStore.md

 - It's a proxy to its parent store: it forwards subscribtions and all dispatched Actions to it.
 - Store is designed to be passed all over the app safely without extra effort.
 - It's threadsafe.
 It allows to dispatch actions and subscribe from any thread.
-- It keeps weak reference to the parent store, that allows to avoid creating reference cycles accidentally.

-### What is a StoreObject?
+### What is a Child Store?

-- StoreObject is a class store.
 - It's a proxy to its parent store: it forwards subscribtions and all dispatched Actions to it.
-- It's designed to manage stores lifecycle
-- It's threadsafe.
-It allows to dispatch actions and subscribe from any thread.
-- It keeps a *strong* reference to the root store, that's why requries a careful treatment.
+- It has its own state lifecycle

 ### How to unsubscribe from store?